sgoldenlab/simba/docs/ROI_tutorial_new.md

 etc....

 Furthermore, the ROI data can  be used to build potentially valuable, additional, features for random forest predictive classifiers.
-Such features can be used to generate a machine model that classify behaviors that depend on the spatial location of body parts in relation to the ROIs. **CAUTION**: If spatial locations are irrelevant for the behaviour being classified, then such features should *not* be included in the machine model generation as they just only introduce noise.
+Such features can be used to generate a machine model that classify behaviors that depend on the spatial location of body parts in relation to the ROIs (more info below). **CAUTION**: If spatial locations are irrelevant for the behaviour being classified, then such features should *not* be included in the machine model generation as they just only introduce noise.

 # Before analyzing ROIs in SimBA